TDWolff/NAVTFrontend/_posts/2023-12-4-Logic_Gate_edit.md

     let choice3 = ""
     let choice4 = ""
     let choice5 = ""
-    function Choiceborder1() {
+    // logic for switching the border color of the options when clicked function Choiceborder1() {
         var button = document.getElementById('option1');
         if (button.classList.contains('btnchoice')) {